On the Challenges of Detecting Side-Channel Attacks in SGX: Stealthy side-channel attacks

 Clearly, an error when estimating $T_i$ leads to a mis-alignment between the attack and the victim that, in turn, leads to unpredictable errors in inferring the secret $\s_i$.
 An error when inferring $\s_i$ may lead to an error in the estimation of $T_j$ for $j>i$ since the start time of segment $S_j$ may depend on the value of $\s_1,\dots,\s_{j-1}$.

-One possible option (among others) to avoid miss-alignments between the victim and the attack is to rely on page-faults.
-In particular, the attacker may invalidate a page that is required by the victim at the start of $S_i$ so that a page-fault is thrown when the victim starts executing that segment.
+One possible option to avoid miss-alignments between the victim and the attack is to rely on deterministic signals thrown by the enclave such as page-faults, page \f{ACCESS} bit, TSX aborts and so on.
+For example, the attacker may invalidate a page that is required by the victim at the start of $S_i$ so that a page-fault is thrown when the victim starts executing that segment.
 Alternatively, alignment errors may be corrected by attacking multiple consecutive segments at a time by using a sliding window.
 This basic idea is shown in Figure~\ref{fig:fcaw}.
 Let $w_i$ be the window attacking segments $S_{i-w+1},\ldots,S_{i}$ so to obtain bits $\s_{i-w+1},\ldots,\s_{i}$ and, without loss of generality, assume the step of the window to be 1.
 Then, we compare the guess for bits $\s_{i-w+1},\ldots,\s_{i-1}$ obtained when attacking window $w_i$, with the guess for the same bits obtained when attacking window $w_{i-1}$ (i.e., when attacking segments $S_{i-w},\ldots,S_{i-1}$).
 If the two bit sequences match, then we assume that window $w_i$ is well aligned and treat the guess for the last bit of the window (i.e., $\s_i$) as valid; otherwise we assume $w_i$ is not aligned with the victim and discard the guess for $\s_i$.

 Note that attacking larger windows may have an impact on the victim's performance that could allow a detection mechanism to spot the attack.
 Also, our attack with $w = n$ becomes similar to a ``standard'' side-channel attack that tries to leak all secret bits at once.